 When did National Adoption Month start?

-In the United States, the first major adoption related effort occurred in 1976 in the state of Massachusetts.
+In the United States, the first, major, adoption-related effort occurred in 1976 in the state of Massachusetts.
 Then-Governor Mike Dukakis proclaimed the first week of November “Adoption Week,” to promote the need for more adoptive families to care for the large number of children in the foster care system.
-In 1984 President Gerald R. Ford made the Adoption Week a national event.
+In 1984 President Gerald R. Ford made Adoption Week a national event.